limcheekin/PocketgroqPKE/README.md

 # PocketgroqPKE - Procedural Knowledge Extractor

-An extension for PocketGroq that extracts structured procedural knowledge from text and generates RDF knowledge graphs.
+An extension for PocketGroq that extracts structured procedural knowledge from text and PDFs, generates RDF knowledge graphs, and creates visualizations.

 ## Overview

 This extension adds procedural knowledge extraction capabilities to PocketGroq, allowing you to:

-- Extract step-by-step procedures from unstructured text
+- Extract step-by-step procedures from unstructured text or PDF files
 - Identify actions, direct objects, equipment, and temporal information
 - Generate RDF knowledge graphs using standard procedural ontologies
+- Create PDF visualizations of extracted procedures
+- Convert RDF/TTL to human-readable markdown
 - Leverage async support for better performance

 ## Setup